Butterfly (1982 film): Plot

 Returning to the Gillespies, Jess lies and tells them that Danny is Blue's son.
 Wash decides to break off the engagement, but Jess stops him from talking to Kady about it himself.
 When Wash fails to arrive on the day of the wedding, she despondently resorts to her original plan to steal the silver.
 She goes to the mine with Jess, where the two have sex while Ed looks on.
 The police arrive with warrants for the arrests of Jess and Kady, and they are charged with incest.

 At the hearing, Judge Rauch calls it "a crime against nature, shocking and repulsive to every basic sense of propriety, decency, and good citizenship."
 Jess pleads guilty, saying he forced her, so that Kady will not be punished.
-Jess is sentenced to 10 years in prison, and Kady objects, saying that their relationship was consensual.
-The judge threatens her with reform school, 10 years in prison, and Danny becoming a ward of the state.
-Jess reveals that Moke Blue is Kady's real father and the proof is the birthmark.
-Ed then reveals he is Moke Blue's half-brother and has the same birthmark and did not tell her because of the silver.
+Jess is sentenced to ten years in prison, and Kady objects, saying that their relationship was consensual.
+The judge threatens her with reform school, ten years in prison, and Danny becoming a ward of the state.
+Jess reveals that Blue is Kady's real father and the proof is the birthmark.
+Ed then reveals he is Blue's half-brother and has the same birthmark and did not tell her because of the silver.
 The case is dismissed.

 Wash is waiting outside the courthouse for Kady, who realizes what Jess did and is angry, but quickly forgives him.
 She says she loves him, but differently from how she loves Wash.
 She chooses Wash because of the life he can provide for Danny.

 Cast

+Critical reception

+As of 2022, the review aggregator website Rotten Tomatoes holds a "Rotten" approval rating of 40% based on 5 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

+Writing in The New York Times, Vincent Canby described the film as "a most entertainingly sleazy melodrama", noted that "the movie is such a giddy mixture of overstuffed plot, lean dialogue and unspeakable passions that you realize that if it had been made with taste it would have been unbearable", and reported that Pia Zadora's performance was "spectacularly inept."